Common Failure Modes of Pressure Transducers

 Hysteresis:

-• Effect: Output variation based on whether the pressure is increasing or decreasing, leading to different readings for the same pressure level depending on the direction of pressure change.
+• Effect: Output variation based on whether the pressure is increasing or decreasing, leading to different readings for the same pressure level.
+Hysteresis can complicate data interpretation and require correction through calibration or sensor design improvements.

 Contamination: